WesJD/AnvilGUI/README.md

 #### `text(String)`
 Takes a `String` that contains what the initial text in the renaming field should be set to.
+If `itemLeft` is provided, then the display name is set to the provided text.
+If no `itemLeft` is set, then a piece of paper will be used.
 ```java
 builder.text("What is the meaning of life?");
 ```